Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

-In part 1 of this article, I reviewed the skills many teens already have that they didn't even realize were skills.
+In a previous article, I reviewed the skills many teens already have that they didn't even realize were skills.
 And I suggested that if they don't have them already, they can take a class or get experience with these skills fairly easily.
 The important thing is to build these skills early in high school so that by the time a teen turns 16 and is looking for a job, they will have information to actually put in a resume.
 The same suggestion goes for these next three categories: get involved in extracurricular activities, volunteer, and awards.

 Extracurricular activities mean involvement in school activities outside of the regular school day.
 This could be anything from the following list:

 Volunteer at your high school, or in the community.
 Giving back to others takes some sacrifice and is always looked on positively by most adults, and especially employers.
-Examples of some ways you can volunteer at your school are:
+Examples of some ways you can volunteer at your school are as follows.

-Join a scouting organization such as Boy Scouts or Girls Scouts because they do many types of community service year round.
+- Scouting Organizations, Such as the Boy Scouts or Girls Scouts: They do many types of community service year-round.

 The best type of volunteer service for you is to find an organization that is connected to something you are interested in as a career choice.
 It will help you gain skills in that field, as well as do something for the community that you didn't get paid for.